Duo doesn't work with my phone anymore

 Sometimes a Duo push might not be received in a timely manner (or at all) on a user’s phone for any of a number of reasons, namely a weak network connection or an upstream problem that is out of OIT’s and Duo’s control.
 The reasons include:

-Reason 1: If you are somewhere that has poor or no network connectivity, use the Enter a Passcode option.
-If this button is greyed out, click the Cancel button in the lower right.
+1. If you are somewhere that has poor or no network connectivity, use the Enter a Passcode option.
+If this button is greyed out, click the Cancel button in the lower right, then click the Enter a Passcode button.

 There are a few ways to resolve this: